jimpil/clojuima/README.md

     ("All" "plants" "need" "light" "and" "water" "to" "grow" "!")

-So our tokenizer/annotator works.
-Now we need to make it UIMA-friendly...It should be very simple after all this preparatory work...before we call *uima-compatible* we need another 2 functions.
+So our tokenizer works.
+Now we need to convert it to a UIMA annotator...It should be very simple after all this preparatory work...before we call *uima-compatible* we need another 2 functions.
 The input-extractor and the jcas-writer.
 For our simple example the following will do:

 ``` clojure